United Wa State Party

 The United Wa State Party (佤邦联合党 (佤邦聯合黨, Wǎbāng Liánhédǎng); UWSP) is the ruling party of Wa State, an autonomous region in northern Shan State, Myanmar (Burma).
-It was founded on 3 November 1989 as a merger between the communist Burma National United Party (BNUP) and several smaller, non-communist Wa groups.
+It was founded on 3 November 1989 as a merger between the Marxist-Leninist Burma National United Party (BNUP) and several smaller, non-communist Wa groups.
 Its armed wing is the United Wa State Army (UWSA), and its chairman and commander in chief is Bao Youxiang.

-The party enjoys excellent relations with China, dating to the days of the Communist Party of Burma (CPB), from which it emerged in 1989; its leaders liaise directly with Chinese military intelligence, and have received a steady flow of military and financial assistance from Beijing.
+The party enjoys good relations with China, dating to the days of the Communist Party of Burma (CPB), from which it emerged in 1989; its leaders liaise directly with Chinese military intelligence, and have received a steady flow of military and financial assistance from Beijing.
+Despite this, the organisation has faced mounting pressure from the Chinese Communist Party for their support of various EAO's in Myanmar.